 Export Hierarchically Summarized Report to Excel

-On the report data tab, the cells appear in groups and are merged to create an easier view.
+You can use the grouping to collapse and expand your data.
+The cells are merged to create an easier view.
 This allows the hierarchical summaries to be grouped with less text.

 Charts in Summarized Reports

 When using charts in summarized reports, the fields used in the summary no longer link automatically to the chart.
 This provides more flexibility in how you create and organize your charts, while still having the ability to determine separately how you want your table data to be summarized.